Martin-ITT/MS3-Code_Institute/Readme.md

 # 2.2 To be implemented

 Few more features were identified which could be implemented.
 Blog / user forum could be added to share experience and opinions about latin wisdom.
 User could be able to upload their picture to promote design.
-In a case user forget password account recovery function would be handy.
+A validation for strong passwords to enhance security and in a case user forget password account recovery function would be handy.
 Admin account could also provide funcionality to control all quotes in a database and also to control user accounts, eg to be able suspend user who post inapropriate content.

 <a href="#index">Back to top ☝️ </a>